-Management has examined the feasibility of the measures proposed by the teams in the ReDesign FORUM’s first two years.
+Management has examined the feasibility of the measures proposed by the teams in each of the ReDesign FORUM’s three years.
 Some of these have already been put into practice on a Company-wide basis.

 Participants have commented that the ReDesign FORUM gave them a chance to directly convey their passion and ideas to management and see them realized.
 They also noted that participating increased their affection for Lion and gave them a greater sense of professional fulfillment in their work.
 As these comments demonstrate, this initiative is both creating opportunities to change Lion’s corporate activities and helping to increase employees’ professional fulfillment.

 ||Measures based on the themes at left are being implemented as part of Company-wide initiatives, such as the Lion Professional Fulfillment Reforms|

 Under the theme of going beyond conventional healthcare wisdom, we launched NOIL, a program for selecting and implementing new business ideas in 2019, with the aim of continuously creating businesses that offer new value.
 In the program’s first year, it received applications from more than 100 people, collecting ideas based on diverse perspectives from employees not only in the R&D Division and Marketing Division, but divisions across the Company, including those related to sales and production.
 The applicants examined issues faced by consumers and, through their own efforts, devised business ideas aimed at resolving them.
-To commercialize the ideas for new products and services that management and outside experts selected as promising, the employees that submitted the chosen ideas were transferred to the Business Development Center established in 2020, where they took a central role in building new businesses.
+To commercialize the ideas for new products and services that management and outside experts selected as promising, the employees that submitted the chosen ideas were transferred to the Business Development Center established in 2020, where they have been taking a central role in building new businesses.